-Mr. DON LEMON (CNN Anchor): Do I want to be the gay anchor?
+DON LEMON: Do I want to be the gay anchor?
 Which is what my mentors in the business, my agents, the people I respect said.
 Do you want to always want to be labeled as the gay anchor?
 And I'd have to say this point, why the hell not?

 FOLKENFLIK: Colleagues at work do know about his four-year relationship with his boyfriend, a CNN producer.
 But until now, Lemon has been extremely guarded with the public.
 He was told anchors do not talk about such things.

 LEMON: We live and die by people watching us.
 If I give people another reason not to watch me, that is a concern for me and that's a concern for whoever I am working for.
 My livelihood is on the line.
 I don't know if people are going to accept me.
 I don't know if I'll have a job.
 I don't know how people are going to feel about this.

 FOLKENFLIK: Lemon spoke with NPR ahead of the release of his memoir, "Transparent," in which he talks about his upbringing, his discovery of who his true father was, and about the sexual abuse he suffered as a child.
 Lemon first disclosed that on CNN last fall during an interview about a prominent minister accused of abuse.

 (SOUNDBITE OF CNN BROADCAST)

 LEMON: And let me tell you what got my attention about this, and I've never admitted this on television.
 I am a victim of a pedophile when I was a kid...